Humane Transportation of Animals: Information for the General Public

-The federal government is responsible for regulating the humane transport of animals.
-Part XII of the Health of Animals Regulations defines the conditions for humanely transporting all animals in Canada by all modes of transport.
+The federal government is responsible for regulating the humane transport of animals under Part XII - Transportation of Animals of the Health of Animals Regulations which defines the conditions for humanely transporting all animals in Canada by all modes of transport.

 - providing food, water, and rest at specific intervals;

 - protecting animals from adverse weather;